kowzan-devops/kubernetes/kubernetes-basic-description.md

 - ReplicationController / replicationcontrollers / rc
 > ensures that a specified number of pod replicas are running at any one time (up and running)
 - StatefulSet / statefulsets / sts
-> Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
-Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
-These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+> like a deployment, but for non-interchangeable (or stateful) underlying pods, that are based on an identical container spec.
+> Unlike a Deployment, a StatefulSet maintains a persistent identifier for each of their Pods.
 > What is a statefulset application?
 > Stateful applications save data to persistent disk storage for use by the server, by clients, and by other applications
 > An example of a stateful application is a database or key-value store to which data is saved and retrieved by other applications